mugund10/grpcuserservice/README.md

 ## Assignment: Developing a Golang gRPC User Service with Search

+> [!NOTE]
-### note: This grpcUserService is hosted on aws and located @ `mugund10.openwaves.in:9292`
+> This grpcUserService is hosted on aws and located @ `mugund10.openwaves.in:9292`
-   * Load service methods/endpoints using server reflection
+   * ANY gRPC lients can load this service methods/endpoints using server reflection
    * For more details see EXAMPLES from below

 <details>